macmike/chiwai-alexa-strikes/README.md

 # Chi Wai Kung Fu AWS Lambda function for Alexa

 ## Chi Wai Kung Fu
 I'm a student at [Chi Wai Kung Fu Black belt Academy](http://chiwai.co.uk/) in Cheltenham, UK.
 Each month there's a different set of strikes to practice as well as the techniques and general training.
-This Alexa skill for Amazon Echo, Dot, Tap etc. knows all about the strikes of the month.
+This Alexa skill for Amazon Echo, Dot, Tap etc. knows all about the strikes of the month and the black belt elements.

 It's a great reminder before you head out for training.

 ##Setup
 This skill isn't published yet.
 When it is you'll be able to say: